Freedom from addiction is available for you or your loved one

 Ed Volk is the Therapist at the Company’s men’s treatment facility in San Clemente.
 Ed Volk is a Licensed Marriage and Family Therapist with an advanced certification in addiction treatment, Licensed Advanced Alcohol Drug Counselor (LAADC).
 Ed received his BA and MA from Wheaton College.
 He has worked in the field for over 20 years and has worked as a clinician on the administrative side overseeing and developing programs.
 Ed is certified in Motivational Interviewing, Dialectical Behavior Therapy and Seeking Safety.
 He is also a member of the Orange County, CA Trauma Response Team and has interned at Saddleback Church in the Counseling Dept. Ed has a personal and professional expertise in the field of addiction.
 He believes in the restorative power of the recovery process with the individual and the family.

-Jeremiah has been around addiction treatment nearly three decades supporting and inspiring men to find sanity and sobriety.
+Jeremiah has been around addiction treatment nearly two decades supporting and inspiring men to find sanity and sobriety.
 He is currently the men’s home pastoral counselor where he helps individuals resolve spiritual conflicts to allow them to have a more meaningful relationship with God.
 He also serves as a case manager and works to educate and help clients walk through the recovery process.
 He has worked for Teen Challenge International and served as an Associate Pastor for many years.
 He currently holds a degree in Drug and Alcohol Counseling and is ordained through the International Christian Ministers Association.

 Jefferson loves seeing clients break free from the addiction cycle and be free to become the person they were meant to be.